Sgiath/kos-scripts/README.md

 ## Boot files

-There is currently only `basic.ks` which so far covers my needs.
+There is currently only `preflight.ks` which so far covers my needs.
 It does following:

 1. opens terminal
 2. switches to archive disk